 As we mentioned above, each shirt might have their own winning aspects such as dress shirts when it comes to fit and casual shirts when it comes to choices in sleeve lengths, but they tie in most aspects.

 In the end, what matters most is the event that you’re going to.
-That will define the choice that you need to make.
+That will define the choice you'll need to make.

-Anyway, with the face-off out of the way, allow us to address other related FAQs:
+Anyway, with the face-off out of the way, allow us to address other related FAQs for men's shirts:

-What’s the Difference Between Button Up and Button Down?
+What’s the Difference Between a Button Up and Button Down Shirt?

 Let’s define them both first.
 A bottom-up shirt is a piece with buttons running up the front.
 This is why all button-down shirts are also button-up ones.
 Still good so far?
 Great.